2060-io/credo-ts-didcomm-ext/packages/shorten-url/README.md

 If you omit the configuration, the module registers both `url-shortener` and `long-url-provider` roles by default, so it “just works”.

-Inbound `request-shortened-url` messages that exceed the configured maximum (24 hours by default) are rejected with a `CredoError` whose message starts with `validity_too_long`, allowing callers to distinguish the cause.
+Inbound `request-shortened-url` messages that exceed the configured maximum are rejected with a `CredoError` whose message starts with `validity_too_long`, allowing callers to distinguish the cause.

 ### 2) As **long-url-provider** – request a shortened URL